 Space Selfie shot with the Samsung Galaxy S10 5G

-This special cradle is designed to ensure that the best quality photos are taken while taking into account the curvature of the earth and the light of the sun, whose solar energy feeds both the cradle and the Galaxy S10 5G.
+This special cradle is designed to ensure that the best quality photos are taken while taking into account the earth’s curvature and the sun’s light, whose solar energy feeds both the cradle and the Galaxy S10 5G.

 On Earth, consumers get the chance to receive a photo of themselves in space by taking a selfie with their smartphone and uploading it on the Mission Control website.
 Everyone can submit their selfies via Samsung Mission Control.
 Two customized apps were developed to make Samsung SpaceSelfie possible.
 The first is an app for ground control to send and receive selfies between Mission Control and the body.